Rayzeq/quick-settings-audio-panel/README.md

 [<img src="https://raw.githubusercontent.com/andyholmes/gnome-shell-extensions-badge/master/get-it-on-ego.svg?sanitize=true" alt="Get it on GNOME Extensions" height="100" align="middle">](https://extensions.gnome.org/extension/5940/quick-settings-audio-panel/)

-Quick Settings Audio Panel (QSAP) is a gnome 43/44/45/46 extension that creates a new panel for sound related stuff in the quick settings.
+Quick Settings Audio Panel (QSAP) is a gnome 45/46/47 extension that creates a new panel for sound related stuff in the quick settings.

 Features
 --------

+Note: not all features are displayed here.

 | Move master volume sliders (speaker / headphone and microphone) to the new panel | Always show the microphone volume slider, but the icon in the top don't change behavior ! | Move (or duplicate) media controls into this panel |
 |:--:|:--:|:--:|